-Jaipur in itself is filled with the beauty and amazing inventions by the craftsmen of the city.
-The art and craft of Jaipur includes every handmade entities made by the local trained people.
+Jaipur is itself is filled with the beauty and amazing inventions by the craftsmen of the city.
+The art and craft of Jaipur include every handmade entity made by locally trained people.
 The best exemplar of art and craft of Jaipur includes:

-Jaipur jewellery is famous in worldwide because of its rich patterns and heavy looking ornaments.
-The jewellery in Jaipur is made by the craftsmen who completely pour their talent into the jewellery.
-The patters of the jewellery include flowers, leaven, sun and moon which typically describe the glimpse of King Jai Singh II ruling time.
+Jaipur jewelry is famous worldwide because of its rich patterns and heavy-looking ornaments.
+The jewelry in Jaipur is made by craftsmen who completely pour their talent into the jewelry.
+The patterns of the jewelry include flowers, leaven, sun, and moon which typically describe the glimpse of King Jai Singh II's ruling time.

-Jaipur is famous for bandej pattern sarees which are typically made by hands of craftsmen portraying the unique and marvelous appearance.
+Jaipur is famous for bandej pattern sarees which are typically made by the hands of craftsmen portraying a unique and marvelous appearance.
 Bandej sarees are exclusive in their way as it is completely different from all other sarees.
 And comparatively looks more beautiful than any other.

 Sanganer Block Print

-Sanganeri block prints are very popular and serve the only export hub of hand printing art.
-The craftsmen typically print the clothes by natural colors and patterns.
+Sanganeri block prints are very popular and serve as the only export hub of hand printing art.
+The craftsmen typically print the clothes in natural colors and patterns.